avkonst/automodel/README.md

 # AutoModel Workspace

-A Rust workspace for automatically generating typed functions from YAML-defined SQL queries using PostgreSQL.
+A Rust workspace for automatically generating typed functions from SQL queries using PostgreSQL.
+Queries are defined in SQL files with embedded configuration in comments.

 ## Project Structure